 Grade 3 Grade three begins every class with the sign of the cross in Spanish and a prayer in Spanish: the Glory Be, Hail Mary, and the Lamb of God (from Mass).
 We also have a Saint of the Day from Latin America or Spain, prepared for us by our 7-8 grade Spanish students.
 Grade 3 began the “first” chapter of our Spanish 1 book, called Preliminar.
 We are learning greetings, numbers, days of the week, months of the year, weather, and more.
 Grade 3 generally has one page of homework each week, related to whatever topic we covered in class.

-K-2 Our youngest Spanish students begin every class with the sign of the cross in Spanish and a prayer to the Child Jesus, Jesusito.
-Last year, our third graders made up hand motions to go with our our prayer (which is actually a song) so that we can better understand the words.
+Grade 2 Our youngest Spanish students begin every class with the sign of the cross in Spanish and a prayer to the Child Jesus, Jesusito.
+Several years ago, our third graders made up hand motions to go with our our prayer (which is actually a song) so that we can better understand the words.
 Thank you 3rd grade!!!
 We will also have a Saint of the Day, celebrated in Latin America or Spain, prepared for us by our 7th and 8th grade Spanish students.
-So far, we have met Our Lady of Fatima.
-We have already begun working on greetings and beginning conversations (Hola, buenos días, adiós, hasta luego, ¿cómo estás? or ¿Qué tal?).
-We wake up our brains for language learning with an active song called "Hola hello."
-Grades K-2 also have puppets named Pedro and Peter who help us introduce new words and practice speaking with us.
-Peter speaks only English, while Pedro speaks only Spanish, so sometimes we get to laugh at all the confusion.

-In the first few weeks of school, we will also learn some classroom commands in Spanish: please repeat, sit down, raise your hand, listen, stand up, and more.
+In the first few weeks of school, we learned some classroom commands in Spanish: please repeat, sit down, raise your hand, listen, stand up, and more.
 For the remainder of the year, we have been working in units: animals, parts of the body, family vocabulary, numbers, etc.